11ty/eleventy-plugin-bundle/README.md

 ## Installation

 No installation necessary.
-This plugin is now bundled directly with Eleventy core.
+Starting with Eleventy `v3.0.0-alpha.10` and newer, this plugin is now bundled with Eleventy.

 ## Usage